What restrictions are in place currently in Bartlesville?

 How can I protect myself from getting Covid-19?

 Wear a mask or face covering, wash your hands often with soap and water for at least 20 seconds, and practice social distancing.
+Stay at least six feet away from anyone who doesn’t live in your household.
+And get vaccinated when you can.

 What is social distancing?